Study Chartered Accounting at Rhodes University, South Africa

 Rhodes University’s accounting degrees offer international best practice standards

 In 2001 the European Commission adopted the International Financial Reporting Standards (IFRS) as the basis of financial reporting for all listed companied.
 Through the IFRS, numerous disparate national systems have since been discarded in preference for two global-scale systems of financial reporting – IFRS and Generlly Accepted Accounting Principles (GAAP) – allowing investors to make investment decisions on a global scale based on internationally comparable financial reports.

 Placing themselves at the forefront of the movement for the adoption of the IFRS, South African trained chartered accountants are well-versed in the IFRS and are highly regarded world-wide, with approximately 25 percent of them currently employed in the United Kingdom, Canada, Australia and United States.

 Any discussion document, exposure draft, or IRFS approved for use in South Africa carries the official seal of the International Accounting Standards Board in the English language, which is also the medium of instruction at Rhodes University.

 Rhodes students excel in Chartered Accounting qualifying examinations

-To write the first qualifying examination, four years of study is required at an accredited university such as Rhodes University’s Department of Accounting.
+To write the Initial test of Competence (the first qualifying examination), four years of study is required in an accredited programme such as the Rhodes University’s Bachelor of Commerce (Accounting).